ow2-proactive/proactive-python-client/README.md

 #### TaskB: Consuming the result variable

-`TaskB`, which has a dependency on TaskA, can access the result produced by `TaskA`.
+`TaskB`, which has a dependency on `TaskA`, can access the result produced by `TaskA`.
 This is done by iterating over the `results` object, which contains the outcomes of all predecessor tasks TaskB is dependent on.

 ```python
 ...